generic-trust-anchor-api/.github/profile/README.md

 - a general core framework for GTA API.
 - a software-based provider for GTA API.

 Using these two components it is possible to build and run your first GTA API example applications.
 Please refer to the software provider repository for more information about the [supported profiles]( https://github.com/generic-trust-anchor-api/gta-api-sw-provider?tab=readme-ov-file#supported-profiles).
+Profile specifications within the namespace `com.github.generic-trust-anchor-api` can be found [here](https://github.com/generic-trust-anchor-api/gta-api-profiles).

+The gta-cli is an additional tool to help getting started with GTA API, as it provides access to GTA API library functions on the command line.

 Licensing information can be found in the respective GTA API repositories and their dependencies.